Name | Brenden M. Recommended |

 Let's think for ourselves and work on things in an inclusive and ranging way, doing so with the skills and resources we have.

 Let's talk about your timing and availability.
-Can probably figure something out.

 Let's meet at the library, or have a chat via audio/video.